BioBD/dbx/README.md

 start to become slower and slower.
 When that happens, database tuning comes in handy.
 Some tuning techniques are creating indexes and materialized views.
 It can be hard to find out what indexes and materialized views are going to be best for the workload.
 The proposal of DBX is to help DBAs in that subject.
-Even further, another objective of DBX is to prove that a selected index is in fact useful for the database, and not only a guess made by the DBA.

 ## Technical details